Your Horoscope This Week: January 25 To 31

 The magic of this transit is believing in deep, soul-aligned connections without losing yourself in them.
 The challenge is not projecting fantasies onto people who have not shown up consistently.
 Over the next chapter, you are learning that true partnership supports your independence rather than replacing it.

-The energy peaks with the Full Moon in Leo on February 1st, lighting up your friendship, community, and long-term goals sector.
-This Full Moon brings clarity around who is really in your corner and which connections energize your future.
+The energy peaks with the Full Moon in Leo on February 2nd, lighting up your friendship, community, and long-term goals sector.
+This Full Moon brings clarity around who is really in your corner and which connections energise your future.
 You may feel ready to step into leadership within a group, celebrate a collective win, or finally distance yourself from social dynamics that feel draining.

 AdvertisementADVERTISEMENT